-The two photos of the buildings are in the same place with the older red brick one being demolished for the more modern one, both occupied by Quaker Chemicals.
+The two photos of the buildings are in the same place with the older red brick one being demolished for the more modern one, both occupied when the photographs were taken by Quaker Chemicals.

 A large chimney was located just behind the building, which has since been taken down.

 Some information has been sent in by Mervyn Little re the sawmills that is set out below:

 Workman’s Sawmills were driven by a large Hi/Lo pressure steam engine which drove lineshafts and belts to the various saw’s.
 In addition to the traction engine and horse teams they used 2 mobile steam cranes which ran on rails, these also crossed the A46 road and brought logs from their other stockyard ( currently Browns fencing & DIY area ) into the main yard for cutting up.